Genital Herpes Test Kit

 To use our home test kits, you need to have blisters and sores in and around the genitals.

-- When your test arrives, follow the instructions carefully to make sure you get a good sample.
+- When your test kit arrives, follow the instructions carefully to make sure you get a good sample.

 - Once you have taken your sample, use the pre paid and addressed envelope to send it to our lab.